csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

         }
         ```

-        The signature for both methods is `Multiply(int, int)`, even though we switched the order of the parameters -- the name doesn't count, and they are both `int` type
+        The signature for both methods is `Multiply(int, int)`, even though we switched the order of the parameters -- the name does not count, and they are both `int` type

 - Constructors have signatures too
     - The constructor `ClassRoom(string buildingParam, int numberParam)` has the signature `ClassRoom(string, int)`